How can we help you?

 We are also happy to discuss maintenance, which can help you keep your results for a lifetime.

-Call Hazelwood dentist Dr. Burgdorf today for a teeth whitening consultation!
+Contact our dentist near Hazelwood, Dr. Kevin Burgdorf today to schedule a teeth whitening consultation!

-We are proud to offer our patients different options for whitening their teeth, allowing for even more customization.
+At Dr. Kevin Burgdorf, DDS, we offer our patients different options for whitening their teeth.
 We know that when you can fit your treatment into your schedule and lifestyle, your chances of sticking with it are increased and you are likely to have better results.

-For our patients who would like to see immediate results or who have a special event coming up, we offer in-office whitening using Zoom, which can give results in as little as an hour.
+For our patients who would like to see immediate results or who have a special event coming up, we offer Zoom!
+Teeth Whitening, which can give results in as little as an hour.

 If you’d like results quickly but prefer to whiten your teeth on your own schedule in the comfort and privacy of your home, we also offer custom whitening trays with Opalescence gel, which you wear at home for twenty to forty minutes each day for around two weeks until the desired shade is achieved.
 You can also use this system to touch up your whitening every month or so afterward.